casperholders/casperholders-mobile/README.md

 yarn start
 ```

-Make sure to have the android opened before using the `yarn android` command.
+Make sure to have the android simulator opened before using the `yarn android` command.
 The expo dev client might crash on the first opening of the application.
 Just open the application drawer and re-open the application.
 This bug isn't present in the production build.